frankwang95/frankwang95.github.io/_pages/resume.md

 _________________

 **The University of Chicago**
 > BS.
 Mathematics // BA.
-Statistics \
+Statistics
-> Special Departmental Honors Mathematics // Deans List \
+> Special Departmental Honors Mathematics // Deans List
 > GPA: 3.68 / 4.0

 _________________

 **Google**

-> Geo
-> Senior Software Engineer
+> Senior Software Engineer - Geo
 > Feb 2019 - Present

 * Worked on a team that applied computer vision and photogrammetry to the problem of automating POI extraction from streetview data.